Alok0818/E-Commerce-mern-website/README.md

 # E-Commerce-Website
-### I have design an E-Commerce Website named Shopify.
+### I have design an E-Commerce Website named E-Commerce.
 This project was build as a individual project in Masai School.

 # Features:-
 1. You will find latest products on this website.